katievlasic/03-js-password/README.md

 ![preview of password generator](./assets/webimg.jpg)

 I was challenged by constraining what data types the user was able to enter.
-Creating if else statements helped achieve success!
+Creating if statements, using return, and defining a for loop to populate the password based on selections helped achieve success!